top of page

 MutL-alpha actually performs two critical functions.
 It introduces a single-strand nick in the newly synthesized strand and it recruits the enzymes required for excision, resynthesis, and ligation.

-But how does it know which strand is new — and therefore likely to contain the error?
+But how does MutL-alpha know which strand is the new one--the one that contains the error?

 On the lagging strand, the answer is straightforward.
 Unligated Okazaki fragment junctions provide natural strand discrimination signals.
-The strand with the gaps is the new strand.
+The strand with the gaps between Okazaki fragments is the newly synthesized strand.
 Nick that one.

-The leading strand lacks such nicks.
+The leading strand lacks nicks.
 Here, strand identity is inferred from the orientation of PCNA.
-Because polymerases synthesize 5′→3′, the strand exiting the back face of PCNA with its 5′ end is the nascent strand — the one to cut.
+Because polymerases synthesize 5′→3′, the strand exiting the back face of PCNA with its 5′ end is the nascent strand--the one to cut.

 Step 3.
 Excising